ramwin/django-calm-cache/README.md

  * Responses that have CSRF token(s) are never cached
  * Requests that have authenticated user associated with them are not cached by default
+ * URL and Hostname are used to build the cache key, which could be a problem for certain caching engines due to their limitation to key characters and length.
+   You are advised to use some hashing `KEY_FUNCTION` in your caching backend, like, for example, provided `calm_cache.contrib.sha1_key_func`

 ## Legals